-Two decades later, Linode is the largest independent open cloud provider in the world with 11 global data centers serving over 800,000 customers and businesses around the globe.
+Two decades later, Linode is the largest independent open cloud provider in the world with 11 global data centers serving nearly a million customers and businesses around the globe.
 Linode’s mission remains unchanged since the day it began: to accelerate innovation by making cloud computing simple, affordable, and accessible to all.
 Throughout its history, the bootstrapped company has deliberately rebuffed the temptation of outside investment, creating a company that reflects the higher social calling of the open source movement and freeing it to always put its customers first in every decision it makes.

 Linode’s people are some of the smartest in the industry.
 Just as it did when pioneering cloud computing in 2003, Linode continues to play a significant role in the technological advancement of cloud computing.